C4LV1NPU6/byu-cs260/startup/README.md

 Set up Startup Service sub-website.

-I learned how to further implement my Startup web application using endpoints, Node.js, MongoDB and webSockets.
+I learned how to further implement my Startup web application using services, node.js, mongodb, authentication, and webSockets.
 Implemented the login/register -> lobby selection -> game pages and their functionality.
 Implemented persistent storage for users/accounts.
 Implemented peer-to-peer communication via 1v1 multiplayer.
-It was fun but it took me a very long time.
-The chat and stats aren't finished but the rubric requirements that they fulfill are already fulfilled by the user/account storage and multiplayer peer communication.
+It was fun but it took me a very long time (30 hours).
+The chat and stats aren't finished but the rubric requirements that they fulfill are already fulfilled by the user/account storage and the multiplayer peer communication.

 Sub-site name: https://startup.lightbikebattle.click/